natecraddock/website/content/_index.md

 Hello, I'm Nathan!

 I work as a software engineer maintaining internal software written in JavaScript and PHP.
-However, my real interests lie outside the world of web development.

 Nearly all of my personal projects are written in [Zig](https://ziglang.org), but I also enjoy Lua, C, Python, and many other languages.
 I often find myself reinventing the wheel just to learn how something works, or to fix something that annoys me.
 Read my [now](/now) page for more details of what I'm currently working on.